LGBTQ+ Separation, Dissolution/Divorce

 - A majority of the couple's assets and/or debts are titled solely in one partner's name

 - One partner stays at home due to illness, disability, or to raise children

 - The couple is in a long-term relationship

 - The couple is not married in any state or country, and/or does not intend to marry

 Here are some facts to consider regarding the dangers to unmarried same-sex couples:

 - Unmarried same-sex couples cannot ask a court to equitably divide their jointly owned property.
-Instead, they may be subject to filing a “Petition to Partition” in which the court will divide the property based on each party’s “contribution.”
-This could mean that in a case where one partner arbitrarily wrote all of the mortgage checks from his account and the other partner arbitrarily wrote checks for other household and living expenses from his account, the court could find that the partner who happened to write the mortgage checks made 100% of the “contribution” to the property, and is therefore entitled to all of it.
-Partnership agreements can give guidance and control for how to handle jointly owned property in a fair and appropriate manner.
-Some partners have done this and there are partnership agreements samples that show how to respectfully divide joint property without the aid of a court.
+Instead, they may be subject to filing a "Petition to Partition" in which the court will divide the property based on each party's "contribution."
+This could mean that in a case where one partner arbitrarily wrote all of the mortgage checks from his account and the other partner arbitrarily wrote checks for other household and living expenses from his account, the court could find that the partner who happened to write the mortgage checks made 100% of the "contribution" to the property, and is therefore entitled to all of it.
+Partnership agreements can give guidance and control for how to handle jointly owned property in a fair and appropriate manner, and how to respectfully divide joint property without the aid of a court.